Yeshivas Ner Yisroel: The Mechina's Masechta Bechina

 The Mechina High School studies two tractates every year.
 One is studied in depth (Iyyun), and the other one is studied in its entirety at a faster pace which is known as the study of Bekius.
 At the end of the school year, the students take an exam on the entire tractate that was studied in the Bekius program.
 This exam is called the "Masechta Bechina".
 An exam on an entire tractate is considered a major accomplishment due to the amount and complexity of the information contained in each tractate.
 Former students recount how decades later they still have an incredible recall of the tractates that they studied in the Mechina's Bekius program.

 Advanced students complete the Iyyun tractate on their own as an extracurricular project.
 Those that complete the Iyyun tractate are honored at the end of the school year at a special dinner.

 STAR-K program

 Students of Ner Yisroel's Kollel Avodas Levi have the option to participate in the Star-K Rabbinical Training Program, which prepares them for Kashrus supervision.

 Degrees and certificates

 Degrees granted by Ner Israel are a Bachelor of Talmudic Law (four years), Master of Talmudic Law (six years), Doctorate in Talmudic Law (ten years and authoring a commentary on Talmudic or Rabbinic texts).

 Rabbinic ordination (Semichah) can also be conferred in Ner Yisroel.

 Ner Yisroel's Machon program, which began in 1962, trains religious educators for Jewish communities and schools and students earn a Torah Umesorah recognized certification.

 Student body

-Ner Israel attracts students from the United States, Canada and other countries around the world.

-Most undergraduate students in Ner Yisroel will either have already studied in Israel for two or three years prior to their arrival, or plan to upon completion of their studies in Ner Yisroel.